 Exchanging services, creating connections, strengthening communities, one hour at a time.

 See below for exciting Upcoming Events and learn what Time Trade is all about!

-This week's fabulous listings, brought to you from a tired brain:
+This week's fabulous listings, brought to you from a Laborious Day:

-The Brattleboro Traffic Safety Committee will meet on Tuesday, July 22, 2014 at 8:30am in the Selectboard meeting room at the Municipal Center.
+The Entergy Settlement Funds Working Group will meet on Wednesday, September 3, 2014 at 12:00 noon in the Planning Services Department at the Municipal Center.